Vibratory finishing is an industrial process where materials get a finished look.

-Components include bowl that has different in sizes — 1/3 meter to over 1 meter, depending on the application.
+Components include bowls that have different sizes — 1/3 meter to over 1 meter, depending on the application.

-To the container’s underside, we have a motor which has an offset mass attached to it.
+To the container’s underside, we have a motor that has an offset mass attached to it.

 The bowl sits on reasonably stiff springs.

 The deburring process takes on a steady-state flow trajectory when the motor is on; It entrains the workpieces.

 The relative motion between the media and the workpieces causes the deburring on the surfaces of the workpieces to happen.

 The oscillating movement of the processing bowl created by the vibratory drive system causes constant rubbing between the workpieces and the media.

 Oscillating movement leads to the removal of material, especially from the workpiece edges.

 The smoothing or cleaning process makes the bowl undergo the following kinematics: as soon as you turn on the motor, because of the offset mass present at the bottom, it sets up vibrations within the bowl.